-A biphasic T-wave have a positive and a negative deflection (Figure 37, panel C).
-It should be noted that the term “biphasic” is unfortunate because (1) biphasic T-waves carry no particular significant and (2) a T-wave is classified as positive or inverted based on its terminal portion; if the terminal portion is positive then the T-wave is positive and vice versa.
+A biphasic T-wave has a positive and a negative deflection (Figure 37, panel C).
+It should be noted that the term “biphasic” is unfortunate because (1) biphasic T-waves carry no particular significance and (2) a T-wave is classified as positive or inverted based on its terminal portion; if the terminal portion is positive then the T-wave is positive and vice versa.
 Thus, a biphasic T-wave should be classified accordingly.

 The T-waves in children and adolescents

 The T-wave vector is directed to the left, downwards and to the back in children and adolescents.
 This explains why these individuals display T-wave inversions in the chest leads.
 T-wave inversions may be present in all chest leads.
 However, these inversions are normalized gradually during puberty.
 Some individuals may display persisting T-wave inversion in V1–V4, which is called persisting juvenile T-wave pattern.
 If all T-waves persist inverted into adulthood, the condition is referred to as idiopathic global T-wave inversion.

 T-wave progression follows the same rules as R-wave progression (see earlier discussion).